thomasjball/PyExZ3/README.md

   - sym_exec `--start MAIN` FILE.py

-- **Bounding the number of iterations* of the path explorer is essential when you are exploring functions with loops and/or recursion.
+- **Bounding the number of iterations** of the explorer is essential when you are analyzing functions with loops and/or recursion.
 Specify a bound using the `max-iters` flag:

   - sym_exec `--max-iters 42` FILE.py